slcorp/RTView-Cookbook/README.md

 1. Create the cache as in Pattern 1 and make certain the cache is connected to your data source (Pattern 1, steps 1-6).
 2. Add the table we will be viewing and give it a label (Object Properties, Label->Label), such as "Servers Table".
 3. Add a drop down menu for Servers - this will allow us to select a specific server.
 A drop down menu control object can be retrieved by going to "Edit->Add..." and then to the "Controls" tab.
 4. Add a drop down menu for Components.
 This menu will be automatically modified by whatever is selected from the Server menu to reflect the components available on a selected server by the functions we will add below.

 *Create and Add Variables*

 5. Add a variable for servers by going to Tools->Variables.
 Type in a variable name, in this case we use $server.
 For the initial default value, use * for "All Servers".
 Then click on Add.

-6.Add a variable for components as well, called in this case $components.
+6. Add a variable for components as well, called in this case $components.
 As with $server above, set an initial default value of * for All Components and then click on add to add this variable.

 *Create and Add Functions*